ekecolin/C-and-Java-Phonebook/src/readme.md

 3. Type '1'
 4. This program will now run and you will be greeted with an introduction before the menu options appear
 5. To use any of the options type the number beside the task you would like to do

-#Author: Colin Ekedigwe - Student Number: 20403046 & Gideon Amaechi - Student Number: 20364806 - I am aware of the Universities regards to breaches of academic integrity and plagiarism as serious.
-Any assistance I have gotten by using code to help me has been referenced and stated with links.
-I am writing this to acknowledge that a breach of the rules may result in penalties being imposed.